owenozier/test123/index.md

 ---
 ## Welcome to GitHub Pages at INDEX location, now with image.

-This is the index location.
+This is the index location, but now featuring an image.

 ### Recruitment, Effort, and Retention Effects of Performance Contracts for Civil Servants: Experimental Evidence from Rwandan Primary Schools
 American Economic Review, (conditionally accepted, September 2020)